zivid/zivid-matlab-samples/source/Camera/Basic/CaptureTutorial.md

 ### Manual configuration

 We may choose to configure settings manually.
-For more information about what each settings does, please see [Zivid One Camera Settings][kb-camera_settings-url].
+For more information about what each settings does, please see [Zivid One+ Camera Settings][kb-camera_settings-url].

 #### Single Acquisition